mathspp/tools/cloudflare-workers/README.md

 1. Create a new directory: `cloudflare-workers/your-worker-name/`
 2. Add your worker code as `worker.js`
-3. Create a `wrangler.toml` configuration (copy from github-auth as template)
+3. Create a `wrangler.toml` configuration (copy from social-link-preview as template)
 4. Add a new job to `.github/workflows/deploy-cloudflare-workers.yml` (see commented example)
 5. Push to main branch